mekanoid/MMRC-convention/README.md

 [View the document](MMRC Overview.md).
 _Swedish_

-This document decribes the concept of MMRC and explains how to use it and how it communicates.
+This document describes the concept of MMRC and explains how to use it and how it communicates.
 It is a **work in progress**.

 ### MMRC Convention